-The FOCUS 250 is designed to use outside air for combustion (see Figure 3).
+The FOCUS 320 is designed to use outside air for combustion.

-Setting the outside air control lever towards the right will completely open the outside air damper and allow fresh air into the base of the fireplace.
 Because outside air is generally colder and denser it will help to start the fire.
 In some cases, fresh air will help compensate for negative pressure problems within the house; however it will not prevent the fireplace from smoking in a severely depressurized house.

 We recommend always using outside air for combustion but you may choose to use room air for combustion instead.
-To do so, move the outside air control lever towards the left to close the outside air damper.
-This control should be closed when the fireplace isn't burning to prevent cold air infiltration.
+You will find a sliding door behind the bottom louver and below the firebox.
+Push the sliding door towards the back to select outside air or pull it toward the front to select inside air as the combustion air.